Black hole - neutron star mergers: The first mass gap and kilonovae: Mass ejection in BH-NS mergers

-The results are qualitatively similar to what we have found for the intrinsic population of BH-NS mergers presented above in Table~\ref{MG_Mej}.
-The small to moderate quantitative differences arise from the fact that our adopted criteria for LIGO/Virgo detectability set the horizon redshift for (light) BH-NS mergers with mass ejection to only $z_{\rm hor} \sim 0.07$.
-For comparison, the horizon redshift for the overall BH-NS merger LIGO/Virgo detectable population is $z_{\rm hor} \sim 0.1$, while the redshift cut we employed in Table~\ref{MG_Mej} is $z<1$.
+The results are qualitatively similar to those we found for the intrinsic population of BH-NS mergers presented above in Table~\ref{MG_Mej}.
+The small to moderate quantitative differences arise from the fact that our adopted criteria for the LIGO/Virgo detectability set the horizon redshift for (light) BH-NS mergers with mass ejection to only $z_{\rm hor} \sim 0.07$ (Table~\ref{MG_ligoMej}).
+For comparison, the horizon redshift for the overall BH-NS merger LIGO/Virgo detectable population is $z_{\rm hor} \sim 0.1$.
+In contrast, the redshift cut that we employed in Table~\ref{MG_Mej} is $z=1$.